TREES THAT ARE DANGEROUS TO PETS

 BOXWOOD TREES

 The boxwood is a flowering evergreen tree and is often used in gardens or yards as shrubs or dividers.
-The entire tree is poisonous to dogs, both orally and topically, so it is best not to have them anywhere near where a dog will have access.
+The entire tree is poisonous to dogs, both orally and topically, it is best to have the tree removed if they are anywhere a dog will have access to and completely remove the tree.

 Why are Boxwood trees poisonous to pets?